gem/oq-engine/doc/adv-manual/risk-features.rst

 go away.
 The easiest way to reduce the number of sites is setting a `region_grid_spacing` parameter in the `prepare_job.ini` file, then the engine will automatically put the assets on a grid.
-The larger the grid spacing, the smaller the number of points, until the calculation can be done.
+The larger the grid spacing, the fewer the number of points, and the closer the calculation will be to tractability.

-If the ground motion values or the standard deviations are particularly large the user will get a warning about suspicious GMFs.
+If the ground motion values or the standard deviations are particularly large, the user will get a warning about suspicious GMFs.

 Moreover, especially for old ShakeMaps, the USGS can provide them in a format that the engine cannot read.

-So you should not expect the functionality to work in 100% of the cases.
+Thus, this feature is not expected to work in 100% of the cases.

 Note: on macOS make sure to run the script located under ``/Applications/Python 3.6/Install Certificates.command``,